 As with parameter info, WebStorm also provides props info for various components and will throw a warning indicator if required props of custom components are missing.
 WebStorm also infers data types for component props.

+When you hover over a keyword, variable, method, or component, WebStorm provides a brief description of what that code stands for.
+It also provides a link to the documentation if available.
 There is also a jump-to-source function that lets you jump to the source code you hovered over.
 Jumping to the source is not limited to the code you write; for example, you can jump to where the

 Text component from React Native is declared.